ecthelionvi/NeoColumn.nvim/README.md

 use "ecthelionvi/NeoColumn.nvim"
 ```

-2. Optionally, customize the plugin by calling setup() in your init.lua.
-This step is not needed with lazy.nvim if opts is set as above.
-If you are fine with the default settings, you do not need to call this function.
+2. Optionally, call setup() in your init.lua to customize the plugin.
+Skip this step if you're fine with the default settings or using lazy.nvim with opts set as above.
 ```Lua
 require("NeoColumn").setup()
 ```